 - Facebook, Twitter, LinkedIn: How should managers use social media?
 (ZDNet)

-There are two large groups that stand to be affected by Workspace: Employees who need to collaborate online, and companies that manufacture collaboration software.
+There are two large groups that stand to be affected by Workspace: Employees who need to collaborate online, and companies that create collaboration software.

-Much of the collaboration we do in daily business is done online, either through email, chat, phone calls, or video conferencing.
-Modern technology has enabled businesses to exist in a million different living rooms, and that inevitably means teams will be spread out around the country.
+Much of the collaboration we participate in at work is conducted through email, chat, phone calls, or video conferencing.
+Modern technology has enabled businesses to exist in a million different living rooms, and that inevitably means teams will be spread out around the country, or even the world.

-What Facebook is offering with Workplace is simple and appealing: Collaborate in a variety of synchronous and asynchronous ways using a platform familiar to nearly 2 billion people.
-It's hard to see how it could lose, and that's a problem for other collaboration platforms.
+What Facebook is offering with Workplace is simple and appealing: Collaborate in a variety of synchronous and asynchronous ways using a platform familiar to billions of people.
+It’s hard to see how it could lose, and that’s a problem for other collaboration platforms.

 Workplace has Slack-like chat, file sharing, team channels, live video, reporting, and a lot of other features that exist in other platforms.
 The difference?
 The all-in-one Facebook interface.